 We also request, if possible, for models that forecast event start times to provide forecasts in SOHO/EPHIN energy channels.
 Comparison to SOHO/EPHIN data will allow for a more accurate assessment of model performance for SEP onsets.
 We expect that this request is most pertinent to physics-based models that produce flux time profiles.

 |SOHO/EPHIN Channel||Geometric Mean [MeV]||Minimum Energy [MeV]||Maximum Energy [MeV]|

 We understand that many models are developed to forecast for fixed energy values that may not correspond to the requested energy channels.
 That is fine and all model predictions are welcome for this effort.
 We will work one-on-one with modelers to find the best approach to validate each model.

 Model Output Format

-Modelers are encouraged to submit their predictions to this challenge using the CCMC json format, however any formats are accepted at this time.
-For models that produce flux time profiles, you may submit the time profiles directly and Katie will use operational_sep_quantities.py to create the json files for validation.
+Modelers are encouraged to submit their predictions to this challenge using the CCMC json format.
+For models that produce flux time profiles, you may submit the time profiles directly and Katie will create the json files for validation.

 The current 2023 challenge information is stored in this Google drive and description of how to participate in the challenge can be found on the SEPVAL webpage.
 Please use these lists and parameters as they have been supplemented and updated compared to the 2019 and 2021/2022 lists.

 See Events Page for 2019 challenge SEP event lists and information.